Volunteer

 Current Opportunities

-- State Rep for Maine (two-year term)
+• State Rep for Connecticut (two-year term)

-- State Rep for Rhode Island (two-year term)
+• State Rep for Massachusetts (two-year term)

-- State Rep for Vermont (two-year term)
+• State Rep for New Hampshire (two-year term)

 Statements from Board Members